Fluid Boundary Conditions from AdS/BCFT: Conclusions and Discussions

 \section{Conclusions and Discussions}

 In this paper, we examined conformal fluid boundary conditions by combining the fluid/gravity correspondence and the AdS/BCFT correspondence.
 We have studied the consequences of the Neumann, Dirichlet, and Conformal boundary conditions for the metric imposed on the end-of-the-world brane.
 We first studied zero brane tension case: $T=0$.
 For ideal fluid, the Neumann BC on the brane naturally leads to the vanishing perpendicular velocity $u^w \, \hat{=} \, 0$ and no other conditions on the other components.
 This is the usual no-slip condition for ideal fluid, consistent with the phenomenological argument \cite{Landau:FM}.
 For viscous fluid, the Neumann BC on the brane leads to additional conditions on the parallel velocity $u^i$ and the inverse temperature $b$, which are given in the form of Neumann boundary condition: $\pa_w u^i \, \hat{=} \, 0$ and $\pa_w b \, \hat{=} \, 0$.
 This is not usually found in the phenomenological argument of fluid mechanics and can be regarded as our new results.
 The Dirichlet BC on the brane leads to Dirichlet BC for all spacial components of the velocity and the inverse temperature, even in the case of ideal fluid.
 This result seems weird from the phenomenological argument of fluid mechanics, which states that for ideal fluid without viscosity, the parallel velocity $u^i$ cannot have any boundary condition.
-This might be related to the non-ellipticity of the Dirichlet boundary condition \cite{Witten:2018lgb}, but we do not investigate this aspect in detail here.
 For the Conformal BC, we have investigated the case where the perturbation is induced by diffeomorphism on the brane.
 However, in this case, we could not find any consistent boundary conditions on the fluid velocity.
 It seems necessary to find another way to induce perturbation in this case.
+Some possibilities are as follows. (i) We considered the simplest brane embedding solution $w(r)=$const, but we can try to study other non-trivial brane embedding solutions. (ii) We can also study the perturbation of the metric induced by the fluctuation of the brane embedding. (iii) We did not introduce intrinsic coordinates on the brane, but as we discussed in Appendix~\ref{app:non-trivial-CBC} we can also study a nont-rivial conformal factor that depends on intrinsic coordinates on the brane.

 For non-zero brene tension $T \ne 0$, we only studied ideal fluid with the Neumann boundary condition.
 For $d>2$, there is no unique brane location found from the Neumann boundary condition, so we focused on the $d=2$ case.
 For ideal fluid in $d=2$, the boundary condition on the brane naturally leads to the vanishing perpendicular velocity $u^w \, \hat{=} \, 0$ as in the tensionless case.